mtln/chat-export/README.md

 This tool converts a WhatsApp chat export into two HTML formats: one with inline media (such as images, videos, and audio files) and a compact version with media links.

-Video Tutorial (still refers to the previously used tool name instead of `chat-export`):
+Video Tutorial (still refers to the previously used tool name instead of `chat-export`, doesn't cover new features like the non-interactive CLI mode yet):
 [![YouTube](https://img.youtube.com/vi/s1dMO8pjkC8/0.jpg)](https://www.youtube.com/watch?v=s1dMO8pjkC8)"

 ## Binary Release Downloads